Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 ### Design Assembly Suggestions:
 - Protocol-Owned EcoAsset Treasury
+	- There are a number of questions to answer in this scenario: 1) what percentage of emissions?
+2) what percentage of a batch?
+3) what would be the eligibility criteria for credit classes?
+4) would the chain intend to hold these assets indefinitely, or would there be instances where the protocol would sell some portion of this treasury?
+5) how would permanence be factored into treasury reserve management (credits have a limited lifetime, established in their credit class).
 - Insurance Pools
 - Forward Contracts
 - Compensating Scientific Contributors
 - Compensating Indigeneous Land Stewardship, Bioregions, and Global South
 - Liquid Staking

+### Submissions should include:
+-   Concise description of the tokenomic mechanism you would like to develop
+-   Project roadmap
+-   Overview of the team/organization/DAO
+-   Proposed budget/compensation structure

+### Regen Foundation funding paths:
+-   A REGEN token grant
+-   A Community Staking DAO grant (500k locked REGEN tokens) to fund the establishment of a Tokenomics DAO
+-   A token delegation (of REGEN, or potentially of ATOM and OSMO as well)

+### RND funding paths:
+-   Token grants with 1 year lock up of up to 200k REGEN
+-   $25k USD cash payment
+-   Token delegations

 ---